Girivalam Tiruvannamalai

 During Girivalam, devotees visit eight important Shiva Lingams placed around the hill.

 Each Lingam is associated with a direction and a divine blessing.
+Stopping at each Lingam and offering prayers is considered highly beneficial.

 East